 DO NOT use strictly plain water without salt added, as the chemical structure would draw out the enema water from the colon into the surrounding body fluids and could be potentially deadly.
 This base saline solution may be capped and stored at room temperature, for later use at room temperature or warmed close to body temperature (100 degrees Fahrenheit).

-If the plain saline (NaCl) solution does not trigger good, timely bowel movements then you may add certain substances to the base solution (never to plain water) in measured amounts to produce a complete evacuation.
-Here are some formulations in an order of preference taken from the much published work of Marc Levitt, MD, now at the Nationwide Children’s Hospital in Columbus, OH (www.ncbi.nlm.nih.gov/pmc/articles/PMC2777229/)
+If using this homemade enema solution does not trigger bowel movements, then you may add certain substances to the saline solution in measured amounts to produce a complete evacuation.
+Here are some formulations in an order of preference:

-You may add 5-40 ml. of glycerin to 1000 ml. of the base saline solution.
-Adjust dosage as that appears to be necessary for a timelier and complete bowel movement.
+- Glycerin: Add 5-40 ml to the base saline solution.
 Glycerin can be bought in bulk at almost any pharmacy.
 Ask the pharmacist if you cannot locate it on the shelf.

-Castile® soap may be added.
-Applicare® makes packets of Castile® soap at 9 ml. liquid content each and you could use 1-3 packets in the 1000 ml. base saline solution.
+- Castile® soap may be added.
+Applicare® makes packets of Castile® soap at 9 ml liquid content each.
+Use 1-3 packets in the 1000 ml base saline solution.

-The Fleet® saline sodium phosphate solution may be added to the base solution to strengthen a voiding response.
-For children 10 years and under use the child Fleet® enema.
-Use the adult-size Fleet® for children over 10 years of age.
-The limitation of no more than one Fleet® enema bottle per day still applies.
+- The Fleet® saline sodium phosphate solution may be added to strengthen a voiding response.
+Fleet is available in child strength for those under age 10.
+The limitation of no more than one Fleet enema bottle per day still applies.